 The entrance fee is a one-time fee paid to Acts prior to the admission of resident to Matthews Glen.
 The entrance fee assures residents lifetime access to a living accommodation at Matthews Glen (subject to the terms and conditions of the Resident Contract).
 The amount of the entrance fee is based on the model, size, location and number of occupants of the residential unit.
-Residents who have chosen to enter Matthews Glen under the financial arrangement described as Acts Life Care 50 Plan will pay a greater entrance fee and a greater monthly fee than residents who have chosen to enter Matthews Glen under the financial arrangement described as Acts Life Care 50 Plan will pay a greater entrance fee and a greater monthly fee than residents who have chosen to enter Matthews Glen under the financial arrangement described as Acts Modified Life Care Plan will pay a lesser entrance fee and a lesser monthly fee than residents choosing the financial the financial arrangement described as Acts Life Care Premier Plan.
+Residents who have chosen to enter Matthews Glen under the financial arrangement described as Acts Life Care 50 Plan will pay a greater entrance fee and a greater monthly fee than residents choosing the financial arrangement described as Acts Life Care Premier Plan.
+Residents who have chosen to enter Matthews Glen under the financial arrangement described as Acts Modified Life Care Plan will pay a lesser entrance fee and a lesser monthly fee than residents choosing the financial arrangement described as Acts Life Care Premier Plan.